-When people think of Disney World they usually picture Magic Kingdom.
-Cinderella’s Castle at the end of Main Street is iconic.
-Magic Kingdom has the most ride options for smaller kids with only 6 attractions having any height requirement.
+When people think of Disney World they usually picture Magic Kingdom with a picturesque Cinderella’s Castle at the end of Main Street.
+Magic Kingdom has the most ride options for toddlers with only 6 attractions having any height requirement.

-Our favorite Magic Kingdom toddler rides are:
+Our favorite Magic Kingdom toddler rides

 - Buzz Lightyear’s Space Ranger Spin